Structure and computability of preimages in the Game of Life: The basic gadgets

 In this section, we introduce the so-called \emph{basic gadgets} which ``manipulate'' signals traversing a wire.
 Again, a wire is \emph{charged} if (in a particular preimage or family of preimages) its preimage consists of the $W_i$-patterns.
 As mentioned in the introduction, we verify such properties of our gadgets by SAT solvers, and we have not checked (all of) them through other means; thus, this section simply \emph{describes} the properties of the gadgets, and does not prove them.
 See Section~\ref{sec:Implementation} for details on how we found and verified the gadgets.

 Formally, a rectangle-shaped pattern can be thought of as defining a relation on the cells on the boundary of its preimages.
-Our basic gadgets are all rectangular patterns, with some common properties, which will allow us to do computer science with them.
-They all have the following properties in common: \begin{enumerate} \item Some cells on the boundary of the gadget are part of wires pointing out of the domain.
-Each of the four borders will have at most one wire. \item The gadget defines some relation on the possible phases of signals on the wires, by admitting some combinations in a preimage and forbidding others. \item Each gadget carries the information, for each of the boundary wires, of which two phases of a signal denote $0$ and $1$.
-They are called the \emph{operating phases} of the gadget. \item Each realizable combination of operating phases on the boundary wires can also be realized with zeros everywhere else on the boundary. \end{enumerate}
+All of our basic gadgets are rectangular patterns satisfying the following common properties, which will allow us to easily combine them into computational gadgets.
+Some cells on the boundary of the gadget are part of wires pointing out of the domain.
+Each of the four borders will have at most one wire.
+The gadget defines some relation on the possible phases of signals on the wires, by admitting some combinations in a preimage and forbidding others.
+Each gadget carries the information about the operating phases of each of its boundary wires.
+Each realizable combination of operating phases on the boundary wires can also be realized with zeroes everywhere else on the boundary.

 The last item is a key property, as it allows us to worry only about the wires: the relations on the wires already force whatever computation we want to happen, and for any such computation, we know there is a legal preimage, because we can simply write zeroes everywhere on the boundaries and stitch the gadgets together along them.
-We now give precise descriptions of our gadgets and their behavior.

-In a vertical wire, we will always interpret a charged wire as containing the logical value $0$ (resp.\ $1$) if, out of the two possible adjacent positions where the $1$s could occur, they occur on the north (resp.\ south) side, i.e.\ in the preimage of the non-red cells we have a copy of $W_0$ (resp.\ $W_1$).
-For horizontal wires we use the same convention but rotated 90 degrees counterclockwise, i.e.\ if the $1$s are on the west half of the non-red bits, we carry a logical $0$-bit.

-The two crucial aspects of a gadget are its \emph{charging behavior} and the \emph{relation} it defines.
-The charging behavior is denoted by $X \vdash Y$ where $X$ and $Y$ are subsets of $\{E,N,S,W\}$, written as a subword of $ENWS$ for brevity, and the relation is denoted by $X \in \{Y_1, Y_2, \ldots, Y_k\}$ where again $X$ is again subword of $ENWS$, and $Y_i$ are subsets of $\{0,1\}^{|X|}$.

-The interpretation of the charging behavior is that if the wires on sides indicated by $X$ are all charged, then the wires on sides $Y$ are charged as well.
-We may also write $X_1, X_2, \ldots, X_n \vdash Y$ to mean that each $X_i \vdash Y$ holds individually.
-The interpretation of the relation is that if the wires on all sides are charged, then their bit values (interpreted as in the last paragraph) must belong to the stated set.
-The charging behavior and relation of a gadget together constitute its \emph{specs}.